ajnirp/ajnirp.github.io/content/blog/euler_2_j.md

 solve =. {{ a =.
 0 1 2 while. y > {: a do. a =. step a end. {. a }}
 ```

-I haven't profiled this method compared with the previous one, but if I had to hazard a guess, I suspect this `while.` would be less efficient, because the J interpreter knows how to take advantage of common patterns like `(u^:v)^:_ y`.
+I haven't profiled this method compared with the previous one, but if I had to hazard a guess, I suspect this `while.` would be less efficient, because the J interpreter knows how to optimize common patterns like `(u^:v)^:_ y`.
 Plus, `while.` is considered unidiomatic in J anyway.

 ## Beating the odds